dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *11. As a first time user, I want to be able to make a reservation*

-*15. As a first time user, I want to be able to sign in to, or create an account*
+*15. As a logged in user, I want to be able to sign in to, or create an account*

-*16. As a first time user, I want to be able to log out of an account*
+*16. As a logged in user, I want to be able to log out of an account*

 *21. As a site owner, I want users to be to view our full menu*